UTK-FAC-DB/UTK-FAC-DB/db-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+In '/UTK-FAC-DB/db-app/src/app/user/user.service.ts' that the proper userUrl is commented in (One for local and production).

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.